ericsonga/APCSAReview/_sources/Tests/test2nt.rst

    :answer_e: The code results in an error.
    :correct: c
    :feedback_a: This would be the case if obj was a Cat at run-time.
 At run-time, obj is a FluffyCat, so the overwritten method in the Cat class is used.
-   :feedback_b: This would be the case if the display method in FluffyCat used 'super' to call on the display method in the Cat class before it printed " Cool!".
+   :feedback_b: This would be the case if the display method in FluffyCat used 'super' to call on the display method in the Cat class before it printed "Cool!".
-   :feedback_c: Although obj is a Cat at compile time, at run-time obj is a FluffyCat.
-The compiler will will use the overwritten display method defined in the FluffyCat class.
+   :feedback_c: Although obj is declared to be a Cat at compile time, at run-time it is actually a FluffyCat.
+The overwritten display method defined in the FluffyCat class will be called.
    :feedback_d: The method has been overwritten in FluffyCat, so the display method present in the Cat Class ("Cats! ") will not be printed.
    :feedback_e: This code compiles and runs correctly.
 A FluffyCat IS-A Cat object, so the code will compile and run without issue.